Epideixx/Fingerprints_Twins/README.md

 ## Introduction

 Brain-fingerprint is a novel technique used to explore the inter-individual differrences in the brain activity.
 Previous research demonstrates that we are capable of accurately differentiating individuals in a cohort based solely on the resting-stage spectral brain activy using magnetoencephalography (MEG).
-However, the influence of genes on those differences remain unexplored.
-We thus explored how heritable were the fingerprints, and what genes relate to it.
+How these fingerprints are influenced by genetics remains to be demonstrated.
+Here, we  explored the heritablility of brain-fingerprints and their alignment with cortical patterns of gene expression.

 ## Description of the project